JuliaFEM/juliafem.github.io/contributing.md

    Notice, that if you clone repository to some non-standard location, you must make julia aware of the new package location by a modifying `LOAD_PATH`.
-For example, if you have JuliaFEM cloned to `~/repositories/JuliaFEM`, you need to `push!(LOAD_PATH, joinpath(homedir(), "repositories")` before `using JuliaFEM`.
+For example, if you have JuliaFEM cloned to `~/repositories/JuliaFEM`, you need to `push!(LOAD_PATH, joinpath(homedir(), "repositories")` before using JuliaFEM.

-   If you have already installed JuliaFEM using `Pkg.add`, you can simply edit that, but in that case you have to push changes to your forked version as in default you are not having push access to repositories under JuliaFEM organization.
+   If you have already installed JuliaFEM using `Pkg.add` you can simply edit that copy, but you will have to push changes to your forked version as you would not have commit access to the repositories under the JuliaFEM organization.
    Add your fork as remote repository for the JuliaFEM repository on your local computer:

    `git remote add USERNAME https://github.com/USERNAME/JuliaFEM.jl.git`

    After that you can push the changes to your fork by `git push USERNAME master`.

-   Make sure you are not having JuliaFEM two times in your system, i.e., one copy in `~/.julia/v0.6/JuliaFEM` and other one in `~/repositories/JuliaFEM`.
+   Make sure that you do not have multiple copies of JuliaFEM on your system, i.e. one copy in `~/.julia/v0.6/JuliaFEM` and other one in `~/repositories/JuliaFEM`.
 If that is the case, you can rename the directory not to keep and after that make Julia aware of JuliaFEM by making for example symbolic link to `~/.julia/v0.6` if